1794 Dunbar Golf Club (1856)

 Dunbar Old Club-house 1871

-In 1902, this clubhouse was superseded by a new one, which was subsequently extended in 1968 after years of agonised debate over costs and plans.
+In 1902, this clubhouse was superseded by a new one, which was extended in 1968 after years of agonised debate over costs and plans.

 Dunbar Clubhouse Hole 3